kobinabrandon/kobinabrandon/README.md

 ### Who am I?
 I'm a Machine Learning Engineer (MLE) of Ghanaian, Sierra Leonean and British heritage.

-After studying mathematics for much of my early adult life, I decided that a career in academia wasn't for me, and that I'd rather build things, specifically, complete machine learning systems that solve problems I care about.
+After studying Mathematics for much of my early adult life, culminating in doctoral studies at the University of Liverpool.
+Following a period of reflection, I decided to pursue more practical pursuits.
+Like many who share my background, this led me to take an interest in machine learning and data science.
+However, I soon learned that to achieve excellence in this field, it is not sufficient to simply use Jupyter notebooks to train models on static datasets.
+I resolved therefore to develop an end-to-end ethos by developing the skills of a bonafide software engineer, and applying myself to the creation of complete end-to-end machine learning systems (preferably trained on living datasets) that solve problems I care about.

 ### Projects
 I'm currently building multiple free and open source end-to-end ML systems (all licenced under GPLv3):